-Have you been noticing that some rooms in your house are warmer or colder than others?
-You change your AC settings but still feel no difference?
+Have you noticed that some rooms in your house are warmer or colder than others?
+You change your settings but still feel no difference?
 You put your hands in front of the vents and feel that your air conditioner airflow is weak and almost non-existent.
-Perhaps the air is warm when it should be cool, and you notice air drafts in your home.
+The air may be warm when it should be cool, and you notice air drafts in your home.

 Well, your unit might be dealing with airflow issues.
 Weak HVAC airflow is one of the most annoying problems, not only because it’s uncomfortable but also because you cannot pinpoint the exact cause.